 Richard Salgado represents companies in high-stakes litigation.
-He is an experienced first-chair trial lawyer and has led more than a dozen jury trials and major arbitrations coast-to-coast and internationally.
-He has successfully represented health care service providers, automotive and electronics manufacturers, retailers, and other defendants in complex, bet-the-company disputes ranging from commercial litigation to tort, intellectual property, and regulatory matters with millions and even billions of dollars at stake.
+He is an experienced first-chair trial lawyer who has led more than a dozen jury trials and major arbitrations coast-to-coast and internationally.
+He has successfully represented clients in complex, bet-the-company disputes ranging from commercial litigation to tort, intellectual property, and regulatory matters with tens of millions and even billions of dollars at stake.

-Richard devotes significant time to pro bono, maintaining an active practice defending the rights of children and adults with intellectual and other disabilities.
-Additionally, Richard has spoken and written extensively on appellate, trademark, and diversity topics.
-He is a member of the Dallas Bar Association, Dallas Hispanic Bar Association, and J. Reuben Clark Law Society.
+Richard devotes substantial time to pro bono service, maintaining an active practice defending the rights of children and adults with intellectual and other disabilities.
+He is a member of the Dallas Hispanic Bar Association and J. Reuben Clark Law Society, president-elect of the BYU Law School Alumni Association, and a member of Jones Day's firmwide Diversity, Inclusion and Advancement Committee.

 The following represents experience acquired prior to rejoining Jones Day.